 But could you correctly predict the outcome of all 67 contests?
-It might as well be magic, as the odds have been estimated anywhere from more than 1 in 4 billion to 1 in 9,223,372,036,854,775,808.
+It might as well be magic.
+Depending on the year, the odds have been estimated anywhere from an easy one in a billion to as much as one in 9,223,372,036,854,775,808 (that's 9.2 quintillion).
 To help increase your chances of achieving this feat (or just winning), DealNews has enlisted the expertise of Dr. Tim Chartier, a Davidson College professor and bracketology expert.

-Because so many people interested in the NCAA tournament are basketball nuts, they tend to pick their brackets with a certain amount of bias.
+Because so many people interested in the NCAA tournament are basketball nuts, they tend to pick their brackets with a certain amount of bias for their favorite teams.
 "The people who do well, they're not the sports fanatics," Chartier says.
 "The fans tend to overthink it and have attachments to who they think should do well."
 His advice: Make like a mathlete and use statistics to your advantage.

 Dean Oliver's 4 Factors

 Just as baseball has the "Moneyball" phenomenon, basketball has its own version of statistical analysis, called APBRmetrics.
 And when it comes to basketball stats, Chartier gives his due to statistician and father of APBRmetrics Dean Oliver, who identified four factors that contribute to a basketball team's success: shooting (40%), turnovers (25%), rebounding (20%), and free throws (15%).